Surge

 An empty fields_needed array and a "ready" status means you can proceed to create a campaign.

-Step 3 (optional): Fill the gaps
+Optional: 3.
+Fill the gaps

 If fields_needed is non-empty, patch the account to add the missing information.
 The field names in the response are dot-delimited paths into the account object: